MAX-ALTITUDE

 : Departure from Airport

-Today after breakfast your journey to India comes to an end, you will be transferred to the airport as per your flight schedule.
+Today, after having breakfast, the journey to India will come to an end as you’ll be transferred to the airport for the further flight as per schedule.